Asma-Alghamdi/stepper_react/README.md

 # React Stepper
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-It has created a stepper that contains three forms.
+It created a stepper that contains three forms.
 Each step is built in its own class, then data is passed from the current class to the next.

 ## Required packages
 ```